Site Overlay

 Orthodontics and Dentofacial Orthopedics focus on correcting misaligned teeth, bite problems, and facial growth issues in dentistry.
 Orthodontics specifically addresses tooth alignment using tools such as braces and aligners.

-At the same time, dentofacial orthopedics guides the growth and development of the jaw and facial bones, often in children, by utilizing appliances like expanders and headgear to create a harmonious balance.
+At the same time, dentofacial orthopedics guides the growth and development of the jaw and facial bones, often in children, using appliances such as expanders and headgear to achieve a harmonious balance.

 What Orthodontics Does